Xerox Success

-Xerox Success is the third full-length album by thrash metal band Equinox.
-It was released in 1992.
+Xerox Success is the third full-length album by thrash metal band Equinox, released in 1992.
 It was the last album with Ragnar Westin playing the drums, as he left after its recording.

 Reception

 Reviews in the mainstream press included several dice throws of 5 (out of 6).
 These included Nordlands Framtid and a newspaper from the band's hometown, Fredriksstad Blad.
 Bergensavisen was also moderately positive, issuing a dice throw of 4.

 There were more mediocre reviews, with mainstream music critics scoring the album 3 out of 6.
 Some called for more melodies in Equinox' music, and complained that the music was "choppy".
 Oppland Arbeiderblad were negative: "thunderous, anti-melodic heavy rock, interspersed with some sci-fi sounds and the odd break with an acoustic guitar".